covaena/covaena.github.io/_posts/2024-06-23-Prelim-PPE-Reflections.md

 Moral focussed on Mill’s _Utilitarianism_, with a chunk of the course being a textual analysis and the other using it as a point of comparison with other moral systems.
 I was not particularly interested in Millian exegeses, even though the secondary reading by Roger Crisp was very good.
 We only had 4 tutorials, all in Michaelmas, and our tutor could not make one of them, but of the ones they did, they were 30 minute one-to-one sessions which were hugely enjoyable and were some of the best I got all year.
 We also got 30 minute one-to-one tutorials with a moral philosophy PhD student to discuss general writing style and some more content which I found very rewarding as well.
 We also had hour long classes which got a bit side tracked but our tutor was very knowledgeable so they were fun overall.
 - I had not expected to enjoy moral as much as I did – I would say that as of writing this, I am quite strongly a utilitarian.
 I have finally understood first-hand the meaning of ‘intellectual influences’ as biographers say – a term spent studying and a year discussing it, with a group of friends that already had a utilitarian lean has left me finding that it simply _makes sense_.
 - That said, I struggled with the reading each week, in part because I did not really have an effective system in place in Michaelmas to attack the Oxford workload, but also because I did not read _Utilitarianism_ over the vac before term started.
 As I mention below, I also did not read the harder, later parts of _The Logic Manual_ and so was doubly (triply) screwed in the last 4 weeks of term when we had tutorials in Logic, Moral, and Micro.
+To the Freshers reading this, _**read Utilitarianism and The Logic Manual before coming**_
 - While our tutor was disorganised at times (famously returning our mock exams one term late) I think their understanding of the material made up for it.
 - All considered, the course was not difficult.
 The literature mainly presents a couple of classic arguments (e.g. the collapse objection against rule utilitarianism) and stock examples (e.g. choosing between the lives of Hadyn and an oyster to motivate higher and lower pleasures) that you can rely on for good marks in essays, though there remained scope for individual reinterpretation.
 One area I found the literature helpful was in unpicking the moral philosophical jargon (e.g. permissible vs obligatory), and setting out conceptual distinctions (e.g. multi-level act utilitarianism vs rule utilitarianism).
 A sense of _understanding_ greatly contributes to my enjoyment of a subject and I definitely got that in moral.